Sylvia Toh

-Sylvia Toh Paik Choo (杜碧珠; born 1946/1947) is a Singaporean newspaper columnist and humour writer.
+Sylvia Toh Paik Choo (杜碧珠; born 1946) is a Singaporean newspaper columnist and humour writer.

-Early life
+Early life and education

 Toh was born in Penang to a Hokkien-speaking family.
+Her family moved to Singapore shortly after her birth.
+She studied at St Margaret’s Girls School but left the school at 14 after failing school examinations.
+She then studied at a private school and then Stamford College for her O and A levels respectively.

+Career

 She is the author of Eh Goondu!
 (1982) and Lagi Goondu!
 (1986), the first two books on Singlish.

 She previously wrote for The New Paper before moving to fashion website Superadrianme.